Islamic History - From 7TH To 19TH Century

 Islam is an Arabic word which means “submit to Allah (God)”.
 Islamic History begins with the revelation of the Holy Qur’an to the Holy Prophet Muhammad (PBUH) in 610 AD.
 The followers of Islam are known as ‘Muslims’.

-Since its beginning, Islam and Muslims have been playing important role in the military, political, and economic history of the world, especially the Middle East.
+Since its beginning, Islam and Muslims have been playing important roles in the military, political, and economic history of the world, especially the Middle East.
 Though Islam is not an old religion, Muslims believe that all the prophets of Allah [from Adam (PBUH) to Muhammad (PBUH)] were Muslims and they all preached Islam.
 They believe Judaism and Christianity were invented due to the misguidance of later generations.
 Thus, Islam is the first and true religion of mankind, according to Muslim belief.

 Arabia before Islam